-Supplementary Cementitious Material - See definition for Cementitious Material.
+Supplementary Cementitious Material - See definition for Cementitious Material or Finely Divided Mineral.

 Wash Water - Residual rinse water in the drum of a truck mixer or truck agitator.

 Water/Cement Ratio - The mass (weight) of water, divided by the mass (weight) of cement.
 The water shall include mixing water, water in admixtures, free moisture on the aggregates, and water added at the jobsite.